alastairrmcneill/wager-counter/plan.md

 ---

-### Story 7.4 – Gate Exports Behind Entitlement
+### Story 7.4 – Trigger Paywall After Each Counter Creation

 **Description:**

-Restrict CSV/PDF export to Pro users.
+Show the paywall after a new counter is created.

 **Acceptance Criteria:**

-- Export buttons disabled or hidden for free users.
-- Entitlement check used before allowing export.
+- After create, paywall shows.
+- If under limit (<=2), show upsell with “Continue free”.
+- If over limit (>2), block until purchase or restore.

 ---